Simply provide us with the wall measurements, and we will calculate the actual size of the rod based on your desired clearance.

 5. Wall 3 Length

-* Note if you are measuring for a 5-sided bay window, simply add 2 wall lengths and 2 additional corner span.
+* Note if you are measuring for a 5-sided bay window, simply add 2 wall lengths and 2 additional corner spans.

 Wall 1 Length